Empiricism: Background

 A central concept in science and the scientific method is that conclusions must be empirically based on the evidence of the senses.
 Both natural and social sciences use working hypotheses that are testable by observation and experiment.
-The term semi-empirical is sometimes used to describe theoretical methods that make use of basic axioms, established scientific laws, and previous experimental results in order to engage in reasoned model building and theoretical inquiry.
+The term semi-empirical is sometimes used to describe theoretical methods that make use of basic axioms, established scientific laws, and previous experimental results to engage in reasoned model building and theoretical inquiry.

 Philosophical empiricists hold no knowledge to be properly inferred or deduced unless it is derived from one's sense-based experience.
-This view is commonly contrasted with rationalism, which states that knowledge may be derived from reason independently of the senses.
-For example, John Locke held that some knowledge (e.g. knowledge of God's existence) could be arrived at through intuition and reasoning alone.
-Similarly Robert Boyle, a prominent advocate of the experimental method, held that we have innate ideas.
-The main continental rationalists (Descartes, Spinoza, and Leibniz) were also advocates of the empirical "scientific method".
+In epistemology (theory of knowledge) empiricism is typically contrasted with rationalism, which holds that knowledge may be derived from reason independently of the senses, and in the philosophy of mind it is often contrasted with innatism, which holds that some knowledge and ideas are already present in the mind at birth.
+However, many Enlightenment rationalists and empiricists still made concessions to each other.
+For example, the empiricist John Locke admitted that some knowledge (e.g. knowledge of God's existence) could be arrived at through intuition and reasoning alone.
+Similarly, Robert Boyle, a prominent advocate of the experimental method, held that we also have innate ideas.
+At the same time, the main continental rationalists (Descartes, Spinoza, and Leibniz) were also advocates of the empirical "scientific method".